 Before the official release in 2016, this nougat update was referred to as 'New York Cheesecake.'

 The Oreo update is considered to one of the most revolutionary updates.
 As Android O delivers the user an entire set of features like the PIP mode, advanced security measures, notification dots and much more.

 With Picture-in-picture support, battery usage optimization, Bluetooth 5, and Wi-Fi Aware, Oreo also introduced major platform feature of Android Go specifically focusing on low-end smart devices.

-The latest to enter in this series of Android Versions and their updates is the Android Pie also code-named as Android P. Right now, it wouldn't be fair to call Android P as a revolutionary update until we can see the following updates that this 9.0 update has in cards for us.
+The latest to enter in this series of Android Versions and their updates are the Android Pie also code-named as Android P. Right now; it wouldn't be fair to call Android P as a revolutionary update until we can see the following updates that this 9.0 update has in cards for us.

 Now, let's have a look at these handy features that Android P has to offer its users: